Mental Health Association of Maryland

 Feldmark

-HB 1066 Commission on Behavioral Health Care Treatment and Access - Membership and Workgroups
+HB 1066 Commission on Behavioral Health Care Treatment and Access - Workgroups

-Expands the membership of the Commission on Behavioral Health Care Treatment and Access and requires the Commission to establish a workgroup on the improvement of health, social, and economic outcomes related to substance use.
+Establishes a new standing workgroup of the Commission on Behavioral Health Care Treatment and Access that will focus on improving health, social, and economic outcomes related to substance use.

 Ruth

-HB 1083 (SB 790) Maryland Department of Health - Workgroup to Implement Early and Periodic Screening, Diagnostic, and Treatment Requirements
+HB 1083 (SB 790) Behavioral Health Advisory Council and the Commission on Behavioral Health Care Treatment and Access - Plan to Implement Early and Periodic Screening, Diagnostic, and Treatment Requirements

 Woods